rpajanssen/api-test-examples/springboot-restassured/README.md

   * core: rest-assured and rest-assured-common
   * fix: json-path and xml-path are required when using the Spring Boot BOM
 * implement java integration test classes

+Note that RestAssured provides an integration with MockMVC as well!

 ## Pros RestAssured